A brief description of hair restoration surgery

 Hair transplantation should not be performed on a person with Alopecia Areata because this type of hair loss can affect any area of the scalp, therefore even the transplanted hair is subject to attack making the whole procedure pointless.
 This principle also applies to Pseudopelade and Lichen Planus.

 Following surgery are your hair loss worries a thing of the past?

-Male Pattern Hair loss is a progressive, on-going condition.
+Male Pattern Baldness is a progressive, on-going condition.
 A good surgeon considers the future for potential hair transplant patients – will there be donor hair available in the future should the balding areas thin further?

 It is often recommended by surgeons that men follow one of these pharmaceutical treatment courses for a minimum of six months prior to surgery in order to stabilise shedding, making the hair easier to perform surgery on, as well as allowing for optimum regrowth results, potentially minimising the number of grafts needed.